yousafkhamza/CloudFormation-stack-deployment-through-Terraform/README.md

 ---
 ## Description
 This is a combined infrastructure deployment using AWS CloudFormation and Terraform.
-Also, you guys have a doubt why we used both at the same time.
-Because I just tried to deploy a CloudFormation stack deployment automated through terraform so who you guys avoid the terraform section then you guys can deploy the CloudFormation stack wisely there have not to a mandatory thing but I show you guys these things are possible.
+Also, you guys have a doubt why used both at the same time.
+Because I just tried to deploy a CloudFormation stack through terraform.
+Hence, we can avoid automating AWS manual CloudFormation selection and related steps as well, and also, we can simply use the same in a CI/CD pipeline that isn't AWS CodePipeline.
+Furthermore, you can use that CloudFormation code directly through the AWS console so you can skip terraform that if you don't need it.
+In addition, I had provided both console and terraform steps in README so please read the same and do with good practice.

 #### Brief
 ----